tudelft3d/website/education/msctopics/index.md

 ![](img/route.png)

-Creating artistic routes requires tedious user interaction and is often not friendly for non-artist users.
+Creating artistic routes requires tedious user interaction and is not friendly for non-artist users.
 This project aims at automating artistic route creation by image abstraction and deformable shape matching.
-The research questions are going to be answered:
+The research questions to be answered:

 * How to extract abstracted, expressive, clean, and continuous lines/curves from an image?
-* How can the abstracted image be used to guide route-finding (from a road network or a vectorized map) so that the resulting route is as faithful as possible to the extracted image lines/curves?
+* How can the abstracted image be used to guide route-finding such that the resulting route is as faithful/close as possible to the extracted image lines/curves?
-* How to keep the route as simple and smooth as possible, and how to minimize repeated pathways (which sometimes cannot be avoided)?
+* How to keep the route as smooth as possible?
+How to minimize repeated pathways (which sometimes are unavoidable)?
-* How to quantitatively measure the similarity between the generated route and the abstracted image, and how to evaluate the aesthetic quality of the generated route?
+* How to evaluate the faithfulness of the generated route (e.g., quantitatively measure the similarity between the route and the abstracted image)?
+How to evaluate the aesthetic quality of the generated route?
-* How to incorporate user preferences into route creation, e.g., a desired total length, preferred start point and/or endpoint, and must-have route segment?
+* How to incorporate user preferences into route creation, e.g., a desired total length, preferred start point and endpoint, and must-have route segment(s)?

 **Required Skills**:
-(1) Proficient in C++ programming.
+(1) Proficient in programming (C++ preferred).
 (2) Familiar with graph theory and computational geometry.

+<span style="color:red"> <strong> Attention</strong>:
+You must discuss your ideas with the supervisor before this topic can be offered to you.</span>

 **Contact**: [Liangliang Nan](https://3d.bk.tudelft.nl/liangliang/)